-We need scarcely say that Lord Raglan readily granted his old comrade's request.
-He felt that Sir Colin had worthily earned a much higher reward than he asked, but he also knew that nothing would so much gratify his heart.
-It was not-as Sir Colin is said to have remarked on the field-the first victory they had won together, and they felt towards each other that deep friendship which valuable co-operation between men in time of trial and difficulty rarely fails to between men in time of trial and difficulty rarely fails to establish or maintain.
+We need scarcely say that Lord Raglan readily granted his carried a much higher reward than he asked, but he also knew that nothing would so much gratify his heart.
+It was not-as Sir Colin is said to have remarked on the field-thirst victory they had won together, and they felt towards each other that deep friendship which valuable co-operation between men in time of trial and difficulty rarely fulls to establish or maintain.
 The presentation of Sir Colin's bonnet was one of the episodes of the campaign.
-"The making of the bonnet," writes Mr Kellie, in his History of the Highland Regiments, "was entrusted secretly to Lieutenant and Adjutant Drysdale, of the 42nd.
+"The making of the bonnet," writes Mr Keltie, in his History of the Highland Regiments, "was entrusted secretly to Licutenant and Adjutant Drysdale, of the 42nd.
 There was a difficulty next morning as to the description of heckle to combine the three regiments of the Brigade.
-It was a last decided to have one-third of it red to represent the 42nd, and the remaining two-thirds white at the bottom for the 79th and 93rd.
+It was at last decided to have one-third of it red to represent the 42nd, and the remaining two-thirds white at the bottom for the 79th and 93rd.
 Not more than half a dozen knew about the preparation of the bonnet, and these were confined to the 42nd.
 A brigade parade was ordered on the morning of the 22nd December on the field of Alma, 'as the General was desirous of thanking them for their conduct on the 20th.'
 The square was formed in readiness for his arrival, and he rode into it with the bonnet on.
-No order or signal was given for it; but he was greeted with such a succession of cheers, again and again, that both the French and English armies were startled into a perfect state of wonder as to what had taken place."
+No order or signal was given for it; but he was greeted with such a succession of cheers, again and again, that both the French and English armies were startled into a perfect state of wonder as to what had taken place.'